 2014 – Susan Muller

 2015 – Patti MacDonald

-This history has been complied primarily from the memories of original/long time chapter members because, through the years, many of our chapter records have been misplaced.
+This history has been compiled primarily from the memories of the original/long time chapter members because, through the years, many of our chapter records have been misplaced.
 If there are errors or omissions, please contact one of our current chapter board members.
 We’ll welcome the corrections/updates.